Outlier Robust and Sparse Estimation of Linear Regression Coefficients: Introduction

 The present paper is organized as follows.
 In Section \ref{sec:2}, we present our main results of the estimation error in rough statements and describe some relationships to previous studies.
-In Sections \ref{se:om} and \ref{se:om2}, we describe our estimation methods and main results, without proofs.
-In Sections \ref{sec:keyL} and \ref{sec:keyL2}, we describe the key propositions and lemmas, without proofs.
-In Section \ref{sec:pmt}, we provide the proof of the main theorem in Section \ref{se:om}.
-In Section \ref{sec:pl}, we provide some proofs of the propositions in Sections \ref{se:om}--\ref{sec:keyL}.
-In the Appendices, we provide the proofs that are omitted in Sections \ref{se:om2}--\ref{sec:pl}.
-In the remainder of this paper, we assume that Assumption \ref{a:outlier} holds for outliers, and for simplicity, $0<\delta\leq 1/2$.
+In Sections \ref{se:om} and \ref{sec:un}, we describe our estimation methods and main results, without proofs.
+In Section \ref{sec:keyL}, we describe the key propositions, lemma and corollary, without proofs.
+In Section \ref{sec:pl}, we provide proofs of a part of the propositions in Sections \ref{se:om}--\ref{sec:keyL}.
+In the Appendix, we provide the proofs that are omitted in Sections \ref{se:om}--\ref{sec:pl}.
+In the remainder of this paper, we assume that Assumption \ref{a:outlier} holds for outliers, and for simplicity, $0<\delta\leq 1/4$.